Healthy Homes Assessment Haumoana

 Rental Property Home Assessments Haumoana

-Rental property areas affected with the Healthy Homes Standard in Haumoana include each:
+Property rental areas that are affected with Healthy Homes Standards.
+Healthy Homes Standards in Haumoana include each:

 • Living Room